Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ## The Era of the Transatlantic Slave Trade and Enslavement

 ### Jamestown, Virginia (1607)
 The first successful English settlement in North America.
 It was established by the Virginia Company of London, a company chartered by King James I.  The colony had a rough start initially with high mortality rates, but tobacco eventually shaped the town economy turning it to a profitable venture.

-The initial labor force were indenture servants, which are people who agree to work for a number of years in exchange for a paid voyage to America
+The initial labor force were indenture servants from all background such, which are people who agree to work for a number of years in exchange for a paid voyage to America.
+The majority of indentured servants were English, followed by Irish, Scottish, German, and Africans.

 ### Arrival of the First Recorded Slave (1619)
 1619 is the first recorded arrival of enslaved Africans in Jamestown, Virginia.
-Though it's most likely that this wasn't the first enslaved Africans, as both slaves and freemen existed in America before 1619.
+Though it's most likely that this wasn't the first enslaved Africans, as both African slaves and freemen existed in America before 1619.

 ![Jamestown Slaves](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/jamestown_slaves.png)
 According to [slavevoyages.org](https://www.slavevoyages.org/), about 12.5 million Africans were forcibly taken and traded for roughly 350 years.
 About 10 to 11 million survived the passages (80%-85% survived).
 Of the total that survived, approximately 300,000 (roughly 3%) made it to North America.
 Below is a chart of slaves that arrived in America: